google/kube-startup-cpu-boost/README.md

 ```
  <!-- x-release-please-end -->

-The Kube Startup CPU Boost components run in `kube-startup-cpu-boost-system` namespace.
+The Kube Startup CPU Boost components run in the `kube-startup-cpu-boost-system` namespace.

 ### Install with Kustomize